jesse-r-s-hines/ShellAdventure/README.md

 ```bash
 sudo apt install ./libseccomp2_x.x.x-x_armhf.deb
 ```

+## Other OS's
+Currently *Shell Adventure* does not run on Windows properly, though with [Docker for Windows](https://docs.docker.com/docker-for-windows/install) it should be possible to get it working in the future.
+[Docker for Mac](https://docs.docker.com/docker-for-mac/install/) should also make it possible to run *Shell Adventure* on macOS, though it has not been tested.

 # The Environnement
 The tutorials will take place in a Linux command-line environnement running insside a Docker container.
 The default container is running a bash shell in a headless Ubuntu 20.04.
 See [`supported_commands.md`](docs/supported_commands.md) for a list of the commands available in the default container.
 The student will be logged in as user `student` with password `student` and home directory `/home/student`.
 The student has `sudo` privileges by default so that you can teach use of `sudo` and permissions.